How Debt Can Affect Your Physical Health

 These Freedom Debt Relief reviews illustrate how some consumers who decided to pursue debt settlement — which hinges on negotiating with creditors to reduce the balance due — did so because they were experiencing the negative effects of financial stress in their lives.

-In addition to settlement, it’s worth exploring debt consolidation loans and debt management plans as potential solutions.
-Which one you choose, if any, will depend on your circumstances — how much you owe, to whom and in what form.
+In addition to the settlement, it’s worth exploring debt consolidation loans and debt management plans as potential solutions.
+Which one you choose, if any, will depend on your circumstances — how much you owe, to whom, and in what form.

 Examining your habits related to spending and saving is helpful as well.
 Ask yourself, “What changes can I make to lessen my debt-related stress?”